 - Discuss future plans and call for volunteers for projects for upcoming 2020 year

 This week’s topics:

-- STEP in March – Distracted driving and speeding.
+- STEP in October – Distracted driving, speeding.

 Laurie Fagan informs us about the next garden club meeting topic, this Tuesday:

 Berit Erickson was in a quandary about what to do with her front lawn after she lost a huge tree in January 2017.
 She started reading, and reading some more and even more when she realized the answer was creating a corner pollinator garden.